 So if an arms race is good or not basically depends on if the “good guys” are going to win (and remain good guys).
 If not, racing just makes everyone spend more on risky tech and less on helping people.
-I do think the worry about autonomous drones is legitimate, and that they will make individuals much more powerful, but I am unsure if it is good to stop an arms race now unless it can also be stopped from happening later.
+I do think FLI’s worries about autonomous drones are legitimate, and that they will make individuals much more powerful, but I am unsure if it is good to stop an arms race now unless it can also be stopped from happening later.
 It may be better to start figuring out what goes wrong when humans are controlling mostly autonomous drones than to wait for a point when AI is controlling fully autonomous drones.
-Alternatively, it may be better to delay the tech so that there isn’t additional firepower and control available to early AI which may not be aligned with our interests yet.
+Alternatively, it may be better to delay the tech so that there isn’t additional firepower and control available to early AI which may not yet be as aligned with our interests as we intend.
 Overall, arms races are never safe, but they may mitigate other even less safe races if they happen at the right time under the right conditions.

 - As opposed to tech research continuing outside the military, and when an arms race begins there is a sudden destabilizing leap in attack capacity for one side or another.
 Return to Article

 - You can see other related arguments in the debate on nuclear modernization here.